joedrago/colorist/docs/Usage.md

         colorist report   [input]        [output.html]  [OPTIONS]

 Basic Options:
-    -h             : Display this help
+    -h,--help                : Display this help
-    -j JOBS        : Number of jobs to use when working.
-0 for as many as possible (default) -v             : Verbose mode.
+    -j,--jobs JOBS           : Number of jobs to use when working.
+0 for as many as possible (default) -v,--verbose             : Verbose mode.
-    -z x,y,w,h     : Pixels to dump in identify mode. x,y,w,h

 Input Options:
-    -i file.icc    : Override source ICC profile. default is to use embedded profile (if any), or sRGB@300
+    -i,--iccin file.icc      : Override source ICC profile. default is to use embedded profile (if any), or sRGB@300

 Output Profile Options:
-    -o file.icc    : Override destination ICC profile.
-Disables all other output profile options -a             : Enable automatic color grading of max luminance and gamma (disabled by default) -c COPYRIGHT   : ICC profile copyright string.
+    -o,--iccout file.icc     : Override destination ICC profile.
+Disables all other output profile options -a,--autograde           : Enable automatic color grading of max luminance and gamma (disabled by default) -c,--copyright COPYRIGHT : ICC profile copyright string.
-    -d DESCRIPTION : ICC profile description.
+    -d,--description DESC    : ICC profile description.
-    -g GAMMA       : Output gamma.
-0 for auto (default), or "source" to force source gamma -l LUMINANCE   : ICC profile max luminance.
-0 for auto (default), or "source" to force source luminance -p PRIMARIES   : Color primaries.
+    -g,--gamma GAMMA         : Output gamma.
+0 for auto (default), or "source" to force source gamma -l,--luminance LUMINANCE : ICC profile max luminance.
+0 for auto (default), or "source" to force source luminance -p,--primaries PRIMARIES : Color primaries.
 Use builtin (bt709, bt2020, p3) or in the form: rx,ry,gx,gy,bx,by,wx,wy

 Output Format Options:
-    -b BPP         : Output bits-per-pixel.
+    -b,--bpp BPP             : Output bits-per-pixel.
 8, 16, or 0 for auto (default)
-    -f FORMAT      : Output format. auto (default), icc, j2k, jp2, jpg, png, webp -q QUALITY     : Output quality for JPG and WebP.
-JP2 can also use it (see -r below). (default: 90) -2 RATE        : Output rate for JP2.
-If 0, JP2 codec uses -q value above instead. (default: 150) -t TONEMAP     : Set tonemapping. auto (default), on, or off
+    -f,--format FORMAT       : Output format. auto (default), icc, j2k, jp2, jpg, png, webp
+    -q,--quality QUALITY     : Output quality for JPG and WebP.
+JP2 can also use it (see -2 below). (default: 90) -2,--jp2rate RATE        : Output rate for JP2.
+If 0, JP2 codec uses -q value above instead. (default: 150) -t,--tonemap TONEMAP     : Set tonemapping. auto (default), on, or off

+Identify Options:
+    -z,--rect x,y,w,h        : Pixels to dump. x,y,w,h

 Modify Options:
-    -s TAG,...     : Strips ICC tags from profile
+    -s,--striptags TAG,...   : Strips ICC tags from profile
 ```

 ---

 # Options

-### -a
+### -a, --autograde

 Enable automatic color grading.
 "Grading" is currently a bit overstated, but
 the tool's name is "colorist" and it is close enough to one potential goal of